GarvinSchaub/SmallBin/README.md

 - Keep first line under 70 characters
 - Add scope for clarity: `feat(auth):`, `fix(db):`
 - Include ticket number if needed: `feat: add login (#123)`

+## ⭐ Show Your Support

+If you find this project useful, please consider giving it a star on GitHub!